-While (34a) contains both a generic individual and generic eventuality, (34b) contains a generic eventuality and concrete individual.
-(34a) states that the generic individual 'typhoons' is such that it generically occurs in this part of the Pacific, while (34b) states that this part of the Pacific is such that some generic event of arising whose agent is concrete individual 'typhoons' occurs in it.
-Since (34b) does not contain a generic individual, Gen is not necessary.
+The basic difference between the logical forms in (34) is that one contains both generic individual and generic eventuality (34a) while the other contains generic eventuality and concrete individual.
+(34a) states that the generic individual 'typhoons' is such that it generically occurs in this part of the pacific, while (34b) states that this part of the pacific is such that some generic event of arising whose agent is concrete individual 'typhoons' occurs in it.
+Again, since (34b) does not contain a generic individual, Gen is not necessary.
 This also supports the idea that only generic individuals require the binding of the Gen operator.
+Summarily, to account for the ambiguity of 'Typhoons arise in this part of the pacific', we can simply say that it has a reading which contains both generic individual and generic eventuality and another reading which contains only generic eventuality and additionally a concrete individual.

-7 Conclusion
+7. Conclusion

-The overarching claim of this paper has been that in the kind of sentences that we regard as generic, both individuals and eventualities can have generic interpretations.
-Perhaps the most notable proposal in this part of the system is that there is a generic individual which is distinct from kind individual and concrete (normal) individual.
+The overarching claim of this paper has been that in the kind of sentence that we regard as generic, two different sorts of things have generic interpretation.
+These are individuals and eventualities.
+This was demonstrated by pointing out that a sentence may contain both generic individual and generic eventuality but that both can occur without the other, thereby suggesting that this distinction is ontologically grounded.
+In other words, an ontologically grounded distinction was made between individual (entity)-driven genericity and eventuality-driven genericity.
+The classification of individuals into different categories in the system resolves the conflict of terminology that revolves around specific and non-specific NPs.
+But perhaps the most notable proposal in this part of the system is that there is a generic individual which is distinct from kind individual and concrete (normal) individual.
 The distinction made between particular (concrete) and generic eventualities also appears to be conceptually and empirically supported.
 It was shown that Yoruba makes this clear distinction and that this distinction determines how noun phrases in the language are interpreted.
-Application of this framework to Yoruba generic sentences touches on two major issues related to current theories of genericity and event semantics.
-First, it was suggested that there is evidence in Yoruba that Kimian states do have the E-position which the generic predicate $m\dot{a}a$ - \dot{n} applies to.
-Second, it was shown that the most intuitive treatment of $m\dot{a}a$ - \dot{n} in certain constructions in the language is to give it the semantics of the Gen operator, thereby suggesting that Gen is not silent in all contexts in Yoruba after all.
-Adopting the framework also provides the opportunity to avoid recourse to pragmatics and an avenue to account for both subject and object arguments of generic sentences.
-The general prediction is that the different kinds of individuals and eventualities identified here are present cross-linguistically and that languages may have their own ways of expressing them.
-Further research will test some of the predictions and refine the system advanced here accordingly.
+Using this framework that is grounded in neo-Davidsonian event semantics to describe Yoruba generic sentences led to two major issues that border on current theories of genericity and event semantics.
+First, it was suggested that there is evidence in Yoruba that Kimian states do have the E-position which the generic predicate máa-ń applies to.
+Second, it was shown that the most intuitive treatment of $m\acute{a}a-\acute{n}$ in certain constructions in the language is to give it the semantics of the Gen operator, thereby suggesting that Gen is not silent in all contexts in Yoruba after all.
+Adopting the framework also provides the opportunity to avoid recourse to pragmatics and an avenue to account for not only the subject argument of generic sentences but also the object ones.
+The general prediction that the theoretical framework in this paper makes is that the different kinds of individuals and eventualities that are identified are present crosslinguistically and that each language may have its own grammatical ways (which may be crosslinguistic) of expressing them.
+Further research will do well to test some of the predictions and refine the system advanced here accordingly.